ignlg/simplify-path-js/README.md

 - 100% test coverage for reliability

 Available on [GitHub](https://github.com/ignlg/simplify-path-js) and [NPM](https://www.npmjs.com/package/simplify-path-js) for seamless integration into your projects.

+## Documentation

+For detailed documentation and examples, please refer to the [API Reference](https://ignlg.github.io/simplify-path-js/).

 ## Future Improvements